OhioGuidestone offers a variety of programs and services designed to support children and families with establishing healthy, happy homes.

 This home-visiting program serves at-risk families and children, from pregnancy through kindergarten.
 Parent educators teach caregivers at every stage of development and provide them with the necessary knowledge and tools to support the healthy development of their child in all areas.
 The program works with parents to help improve their situations through goal setting and connections to community resources.

-Harbor House Domestic Violence Shelter offers a safe and caring environment for men, women, and children survivors.
+Harbor House and Harbor Point Domestic Violence Shelters offer a safe and caring environment for men, women, and children survivors.
 Certified staff aid in the healing process through a series of intervention methods including individual counseling, safety planning, education and work readiness, and linkage to other community resources that meet individual needs.
 Family pets are welcome at the shelter.

 Our domestic violence shelter is open to families from anywhere and available to families throughout the state of Ohio.
 For more information, please call 330-343-8171.